molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 Again, I understand the frustration.
 Nonetheless, I don't think the current situation can be explained in terms of fraud, lies, gaslighting et cetera.
 While there are powerful actors with certain economic interests, [there is no "Big JavaScript" conspiracy, no JavaScript framework cabal](https://seldo.com/posts/the_case_for_frameworks) that has lied to us to sell us their sub-par products.

-Even if certain individuals would be to blame – critics personally blame JavaScript framework maintainers and the Big Five companies they work for –, I don't see much value in doing so.
+Even if certain individuals would be to blame – critics personally blame JavaScript framework maintainers and the giant tech corporations they work for –, I don't see much value in doing so.

 I don't have a grande theory that explains how we got into the current mess.
 I have a rather technical explanation: [Path dependence](https://en.wikipedia.org/wiki/Path_dependence) and technology lock-in.
-We didn't start with the React single page apps we have today.
+We didn't start with the React single-page apps we have today.
 I was a series of small steps where each step seemed rational and logical at the time but lead to a poor outcome.

 We started with DOM Scripting during the Browser Wars, then came Ajax and client-side JavaScript exploded.
-Libraries like Backbone.js helped to implement dynamic interfaces and to structure client-side JavaScript.
-Then came React and solved a specific problem, more on that below.
+Libraries like Backbone.js helped to structure client-side JavaScript in order to implement dynamic interfaces.
+Then came React and solved a specific problem, more on that later.
 React brought up new problems one obviously doesn't face without React, but React users had to deal with them.

 There are also several economic explanations for React's rise to power and continued dominance.
 For example, in 2019, [Charlie O'Hara described React](http://web.archive.org/web/20210805020051/https://whalecoiner.com/articles/react) as the Fordism moment that commodified the web further.
 With React, Facebook introduced an assembly line that standardized the work for developers, turning them from artisans into factory workers.